tomuta/debian-mini-odroid-c1/README.md

 ## Prerequisites:
 On a Ubuntu system, make sure the following packages are installed:
-> sudo apt-get install build-essential wget git lzop u-boot-tools binfmt-support qemu qemu-user-static debootstrap
+> sudo apt-get install build-essential wget git lzop u-boot-tools binfmt-support qemu qemu-user-static debootstrap parted

 If you are running 64 bit Ubuntu, you might need to run the following commands to be able to launch the 32 bit toolchain:
 > sudo dpkg --add-architecture i386